 Pediatricians and nurse practitioners usually include primary vision screening in a well-child office visit.
 They understand that good vision plays a vital role in a child’s well-being.
 It is critical to their learning, social interactions, and development.

 When a vision screening detects problems with a child’s vision, local pediatricians and schools refer the child to Northwest Eye.
-What makes our pediatric eye specialists Dr. Richard Freeman, Dr. W. Keith Engel, and Dr. Alejandra Decanini, the leaders in providing pediatric eye care in Minnesota?
+What makes our pediatric eye speciaists Dr. Richard Freeman, Dr. W. Keith Engel, Dr. Alejandra Decanini and Catherine Origlieri, the leaders in providing pediatric eye care in Minnesota?